aydintugbora/Muse_EEG_mind_levitate/README.md

 Hope this is helpful.

-Remember,
-for closed eye interractions prefer alpha and theta. for open eye interractions prefer beta and gamma.

-And don't try to quantiofy your emotions !
+And don't try to quantify your emotions !

 Happy explorations !!